This Giving Season, improve your effectiveness as a donor with CEP’s resources for individual givers.

 Funder exits are inevitable – whether as a result of a foundation’s strategic realignment, shift in priority countries, budget cuts, poor portfolio performance, or, in the worst case scenario, opaque top-down decisions.
 No surprise then that funders, and especially program staff, suffer some uncertainty about how to exit.
 Certainly, within our funder collaborative – the Transparency and Accountability Initiative – there is repeat demand to discuss exits before they occur.

 This demand reflects a desire to create responsible and supportive processes for exiting, and that impulse is a good one.
 While government donors are accountable to taxpayers, private funders are essentially accountable to no one but themselves despite the dependency of grantee partners.
-As Luminate grantee research confirmed, “It is not only a financial, but also an emotional matter to lose the support of , and one that can be seen to reflect inherent power imbalances in the funder-grantee relationship.”
+As Luminate grantee research confirmed, “It is not only a financial, but also an emotional matter to lose the support of [a funder], and one that can be seen to reflect inherent power imbalances in the funder-grantee relationship.”
 All the more reason to be thoughtful and transparent about exit decision-making.

 While there are some useful resources to draw upon, such as those produced by Hewlett Foundation and Grantcraft, exiting is not a well codified area.
 Having a trusted space to discuss the dynamics has frankly helped our members (in our case, those funding transparency and accountability programming worldwide) immensely.
 Based on our learning, we offer five key considerations for funders.